 Pexels is another great app for wallpaper hunting and offers a wide range of updated database.
 You can search by keyword, artist name, different themes, and more.
 The app interface suits perfectly the topic-based searches.
 You can also join the Pexels community and follow and share the collection with other people.

 Vellum seems to be very artistic and has nothing more than just a wallpaper database right upfront.
 The was amongst popular recommendations on some Reddit threads and so I had to try it but to my surprise, this app is not even optimized for iPad Pro 2018 yet.
 But you can still browse through a number of designs and pictures, after all, you do need to download and set a picture as wallpaper.

 Another popular recommendation that is not optimized for my iPad Pro.
 But you can still browse through an amazing collection of pictures to download them.
 As the name suggests the pictures are all high quality.
 You can also upload your contribution of wallpapers from the app itself.

 Download Wallpapers HD (free, in-app purchases)

-Download Everpix (free, $30 yearly for premium version)
+Download Everpix (free, $30 yearly for the premium version)

-Kind of an honourable mention, Pixabay is yet another database with a great wallpaper database.
+Kind of an honorable mention, Pixabay is yet another database with a great wallpaper database.

 Download Pixabay (free)